rscheffers82/100Days-of-Code/log.md

 Secondly I've updated my own portfolio website by adding the score keep app to it.
 Changes were pushes up to the live site.

 UPDATE:
 To get more familiar with Meteor and react I decided to build a link shortener app and created an initial repo [here](https://github.com/rscheffers82/short-lnk-meteor).
 Currently the repo only holds some initial code and the various paths the app will use.
-I'll be building out the app over the next two weeks.
+I'll be building out the app over the next week or two.

 **Thoughts:**